Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized harmonic maps

 Applying $\mrm{Skew}$ to that, we obtain

 therefore

 Now, we can compute

-This completes the proof. $\square$ \begin{rmk}\em This theorem can be deduced from a more general result of Gauduchon \cite{Gauduchon}, Proposition~2 (see also section~\ref{sect-Gauduchon} below).
-In fact, it has been stated first by Friedrich-Ivanov \cite{Friedrich-ivanov} (but without writting completely the proof). \end{rmk} \begin{defn} The unique Hermitian connection with skew-symmetric torsion is called the characteristic connection.
+This completes the proof. $\square$ \begin{rmk} \em This theorem can also be deduced from a more general result of Gauduchon \cite[Proposition~2]{Gauduchon} (see also section~\ref{sect-Gauduchon} below).
+Moreover, it has already been proved by Friedrich-Ivanov \cite[theorem 10.1]{Friedrich-ivanov} (but without writting completely the proof).
+To our knowledge a completely written proof has never been given in the literature\footnote{See also \cite{srni} for the proof of the fact that the connection given in theorem~\ref{Unik} satisfies $\nabla J=0$.}.
+In fact, Friedrich and Ivanov present a unified approach to construct $G$-connections, for any $G$-structure on some manifold, with skew-symmetric torsion.
+For example, they characterize the class of $G_2$-structures and the class of contact metric structures for which such a connection exists, and prove the uniqueness of this connection. \end{rmk} \begin{defn} The unique Hermitian connection with skew-symmetric torsion is called the characteristic connection.
 According to the Gray-Hervella classification \emph{\cite{Gray-Hervella}} of almost Hermitian manifolds, $(N,J,h)$ admits a skew-symmetric Nijenhuis tensor \iif if is of class $\mal W_1\oplus \mal W_2 \oplus \mal W_3=:\mal G_1$ (see \emph{\cite{Gray-Hervella}}).
 These manifolds are called $\mal G_1$-manifolds and according to the previous theorem they are exactly the almost Hermitian manifolds which admit a characteristic connection. \end{defn} \begin{prop} Let us suppose that the almost Hermitian manifold $(N,J,h)$ is a $\mal G_1$-manifold.
 Let us suppose that its characteristic connection $\nabla$ has a parallel torsion $\nabla T=0$.
 Then the 3-form

 is closed $dH=0$. \end{prop} \textbf{Proof.} Since, according to corollary~\ref{cory-dOmega-J}, we have $H=-d\Omega_J + JN_J$, we only have to prove that the 3-form $JN_J=4JT^{--}$ is closed.
 Moreover, since $J$ is $\nabla$-parallel, so is the decomposition $\mrm{Bil}(E)=\oplus_{\Z_2\times\Z_2}\mrm{Bil}^{\eps,\eps'}(E,J)$, so that if $T$ is $\nabla$-parallel then so are its components $T^{\eps\eps'}$.
 Then the $\nabla$-parallel 3-forms, $H$, $d\Omega_J$ and $JT^{--}$ satisfies the following formula for $\nabla$-parallel 3-forms $\alpha$: